 Nobody knows – publicly at least – the identity of who created Bitcoin and it remains a mystery to this day.
 It was created by someone (or some people) using the pseudonym Satoshi Nakamoto and opinions are divided as to who it is.

 Embedded in the first bitcoin blockchain block was a quote saying, 03/Jan/2009 Chancellor on brink of

 This was a headline from a London Times article that was published around the same time as when bitcoin launched.
 Could the person or people behind bitcoin be British or did they just include it to show the current state of the financial world and the intention of bitcoin’s creation?

 In 2010, more than a year after its launch, one bitcoin was still only valued at just $0.04.
 At the time it was used mainly among tech geeks and as an underground payment system for criminals.
-Eleven years on bitcoin is worth billions and has a vast network of investors and developers focussed on bringing it to the masses.
+Eleven years on, bitcoin is worth many billions and has a vast network of investors and developers focussed on bringing it to the masses.

 Bitcoin facts and notable events

 - 3 January 2009 the bitcoin whitepaper released.
 The catalyst of the entire bitcoin industry when Satoshi Nakamoto released the whitepaper.

 - There will never be more than 21 million bitcoins.
 This was purposely written in the code to ensure it can’t be inflated like regular currency.
-No one knows why this number is 21 million.
+No one knows why this number is 21 million but what it means is that it is a scarce asset, much like gold but even more scarce.

 - A fraction of bitcoin is called a “satoshi”.
 The unit of measurement is named after bitcoin creator Nakamoto and is equivalent to one hundred millionth (0.00000001 BTC) of one bitcoin.